Blurt-Blockchain/blurt/README.md

 # Installation

-Getting started with Steem is fairly simple.
+Getting started with Blurt is fairly simple.
 You can either choose to use docker-images, build with docker manually or build from source directly.
 All steps have been documented and while many different OS are supported, the easiest one is Ubuntu 16.04.

 ## Quickstart